Rishi963/Temperature-Conversion/README.md

 ### Parameters for Type
 - c-f : To convert Celsius to Fahrenheit.
 - c-k : To convert Celsius to Kelvin.
--c-r : To convert Celsius to Rankine.
+- c-r : To convert Celsius to Rankine.

-> k-c : To convert Kelvin to Celsius.
+- k-c : To convert Kelvin to Celsius.

-> k-f : To convert Kelvin to Fahrenheit.
+- k-f : To convert Kelvin to Fahrenheit.

-> k-r : To convert Kelvin to Rankine.
+- k-r : To convert Kelvin to Rankine.

-> f-c : To convert Fahrenheit to Celsius.
+- f-c : To convert Fahrenheit to Celsius.

-> f-k : To convert Fahrenheit to Kelvin.
+- f-k : To convert Fahrenheit to Kelvin.

-> f-r : To convert Fahrenheit to Rankine.
+- f-r : To convert Fahrenheit to Rankine.

-> r-c : To convert Rankine to Celsius.
+- r-c : To convert Rankine to Celsius.

-> r-f : To convert Rankine to Fahrenheit.
+- r-f : To convert Rankine to Fahrenheit.

-> r-k : To convert Rankine to Kelvin.
+- r-k : To convert Rankine to Kelvin.

 Sample Code!
 ```
 const convert = require("temperature-conversion")